hamdiz0/Online-Boutique-app/README.md

 ### Pushing the version change :

-* set up jenkins to updated the git repository with new YAML files version
+* set up jenkins to update the git repository with new YAML files version
 * set up a git user.name and user.eamil for jenkins :
     ```
     docker exec -it jenkins bash